ibrahim-mo/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image3]
 ![alt text][image4]

-After the collection process (using the Udacity data set), I had 8036 number of data points.
+After the collection process (using the Udacity data set), I had 8036 data points.
 I initially randomly shuffled the data set and put 20% of the data into a validation set.

 Then I trimmed the images to the drivable portion of the road, by cropping 60 pixels from the top (for trees, sky, etc.) and 20 pixels from the bottom (for steering while).
 This helped the model focus on the drivable portion of the road, hence improved the training process.

-Finally, I preprocessed this data by normalizing it to the range [-1, 1] with zero mean by applying the formula: x = x/127.5 - 1.
+Finally, I preprocessed this data by normalizing it to the range [-1, 1] with zero mean by applying the formula ```x = x/127.5 - 1```.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 2 as evidenced by the following chart.